newsnowlabs/runcvm/README.md

 ### `--env=RUNCVM_BIOS_DEBUG=1`

 By default BIOS console output is hidden.
 Enable it with this option.
 With `--env=RUNCVM_BIOS=EFI`, this option has no effect.

+> Note: This option is only applicable to x86_64.
+ARM64 uses UEFI which does not have traditional BIOS debug output.

 ### `--env=RUNCVM_RUNTIME_DEBUG=1`